MUX Collar Strategy

 MUX (McEwen Mining Inc.), in the Basic Materials sector, (Other Precious Metals industry), listed on NYSE.

-McEwen Mining Inc. engages in the exploration, development, production, and sale of gold and silver deposits in the United States, Canada, Mexico, and Argentina.
-The company also explores for copper deposits.
-It primarily owns a 100% interest in the Gold Bar mine in Eureka County, Nevada; the Black Fox gold mine in Ontario, Canada; the El Gallo Project and Fenix silver-gold project in Sinaloa, Mexico; the Los Azules copper deposit in San Juan, Argentina; and a portfolio of exploration properties in Nevada, Canada, Mexico, and Argentina.
-It also owns a 49% interest in the San José mine located in Argentina.
-The company was formerly known as US Gold Corporation and changed its name to McEwen Mining Inc. in January 2012.
-McEwen Mining Inc. was incorporated in 1979 and is headquartered in Toronto, Canada.
+McEwen Mining Inc. (MUX) is primarily engaged in the discovery, development, extraction, and sale of gold and silver deposits across the United States, Canada, Mexico, and Argentina.
+The company also conducts exploration for copper reserves.
+Its portfolio includes full ownership of several key assets: the Gold Bar mine in Eureka County, Nevada; the Black Fox gold mine located in Ontario, Canada; the El Gallo Project and the Fenix silver-gold project, both situated in Sinaloa, Mexico; and the Los Azules copper deposit in San Juan, Argentina.
+McEwen Mining also possesses a broad array of exploration properties spanning Nevada, Canada, Mexico, and Argentina.
+Furthermore, the company holds a 49% stake in the San José mine, which is located in Argentina.
+Initially incorporated in 1979, the enterprise was formerly recognized as US Gold Corporation before adopting the name McEwen Mining Inc. in January 2012.

-A beta of 1.19 places MUX roughly in line with broader market moves, so the strategy payoff and realized volatility track the index-equivalent baseline.
+A beta of 1.25 places MUX roughly in line with broader market moves, so the strategy payoff and realized volatility track the index-equivalent baseline.
+MUX pays a dividend, which adjusts put-call parity and shifts the ex-dividend pricing across the listed chain.

 What is a collar on MUX?